strawmanpoems/strawman/poems/017_luna_dream.md

 i leaned forward in awe
-at this tragic grace, kreening my head. under the eave of an odd ledge, next to bench, underneath was a fabulous world i'd never seen. it sought out the safety of a large thorny oblong half-shell, like a coconut with black gum prickers
+at this tragic grace, kreening my head. under the eave of an odd ledge, next to a park bench, underneath was a fabulous world i'd never seen tucked and wrapped in new and old leaves and vines. it sought out the safety of a large thorny oblong half-shell, like a coconut with black gum prickers